 The sun stayed out for several hours.
 It was a beautiful afternoon, with views that you come to Scotland for.
 The land is brown from last season’s grass and heather not yet in bloom, but patches of bright yellow gorse illuminate the landscape, and flowering bluebells decorate it at one’s feet.

 We crossed numerous small streams that flowed down the hill to the larger one we’d left behind.
 Along one was a gnarled grove of trees newly in leaf.

 The walking was steep and difficult.
 The ground is soft and in places saturated with water that was kept from flowing by grass and moss.

 The plan was to go around the north side of the hill we were climbing, but we realized we could cut some distance if we went around the south side.
 The original route is in magenta, the one we took in blue.
 Our destination was Glensulaig, on the right end of the map.

 We climbed to the elevation of our destination and then walked along that contour line (the 350 meter one) as best we could.
 We eventually saw in the distance a dark, vaguely conical structure—the ”bothy” where we hoped to spend the night.

 Bothies are former dwellings or barns that are maintained for hikers, although they offer little more than shelter.
-There are no bunks.
-There’s usually a tiny fireplace built to burn peat.
-But nobody cuts peat for them, and there isn’t wood around, so the fireplaces are unusable.
+There are usually no bunks.
+There’s often a tiny fireplace built to burn peat, but as nobody cuts peat for them and there isn’t wood around, the fireplaces are unusable.

 We saw a bunch of tents outside this one, which made me think it was already full, probably with Challengers.
 But it turned out to be a group of 11 teenagers (mostly age 15) on an Outward Bound trip.
 They were all sleeping in tents, as were the leaders, so Mark and I had a room out of the weather for the night, which had turned quite cold.